 WTS's vision is the transformation of the transportation industry through the global advancement of women.
 To facilitate that goal, the next generation of leaders must be fostered and supported in their pursuits.
 Our Scholarship Program is one way that we demonstrate support.

 The Central Virginia Chapter offers local scholarship awards in the amount of $500 for each of the below Scholarships.
 WTS International scholarship awards vary by scholarship.
 The Patsy G. Napier Future Transportation Leader Scholarship is offered to High School Senior Girls in the amount of $500 and is provided by Central Virginia Chapter, solely.
-Completed applications are due Wednesday, December 30th, 2020.
+Completed applications are due no later than Wednesday, January 12th, 2022.

-Completed scholarship applications may be emailed to Olivia Mobayed, Chapter Scholarship Chair, at firstname.lastname@example.org.
+Completed scholarship applications may be emailed to Amy Samberg, Chapter Scholarship Chair, at firstname.lastname@example.org.

 All mailed applications can be sent to the address below: